sigasi/sigasi_insights/tech/vunit-quickfix.md

 VUnit is an open source **unit testing framework for VHDL/SystemVerilog** that helps to write, and automatically run, tests.
 The VUnit project was started by Lars Asplund from [Synective Labs](http://www.synective.se) and its source code is hosted at [GitHub](https://github.com/VUnit/vunit).
-VUnit automatically scans your projects for unit tests (aka test benches), runs your them with your favorite simulator and reports you the results.
+VUnit automatically scans your projects for unit tests (aka test benches), runs them with your favorite simulator and reports you the results.
 This automation helps to run tests frequently and iterate faster.

 The VUnit scripts are written in Python, so first make sure python is installed on your system.
 The recommended way to install the latest stable release of VUnit is via `pip`.
-On most system running the following command should do the trick:
+On most systems running the following command should do the trick:
 ```sh
 pip install vunit_hdl
 ```